PatrickHennecke/E2EE/README.md

 # E2EE
-Working example of end to end encryption
+Working example of end to end encryption (a project I did for fun)

 Notice: This file is not completed.